SusieMay/cats_and_dogs_breeds_classification/README.md

-# Cats and Dogs Breed Classification – Oxford-IIIT Pet Dataset
+# Cats and Dogs Breed Classification

 This project focuses on the classification of dog and cat breeds using the Oxford-IIIT Pet Dataset.
 It includes a complete end-to-end pipeline: data preparation, visualization, model training, evaluation, and performance analysis using both a custom CNN and transfer learning with ResNet18.